thedges/PSEmail/README.md

 Here are steps to setup and configure this component:
   * Install the component per the "Deploy to Salesforce" button below.
   * Assign the __PSEmail__ permission set to any user that will use this component.
-  * If you are using the component directly on a page, configure the component properties: Height, Columns, EditFields, Content Parent Field
+  * If you are using the component directly on a page, just add the component to page and configure the 3 options as defined above.
+  * If you are using the component as a quick action, use one of the provided Aura components listed above (PSEmailBlock or PSEmailWarning) or create your own Aura version as the base for the quick action.
+Create the quick action as shown in sample screen above and add the quick action to your page layout.
   * That is it...now use either the Quick Action or Lightning Component depending on your choice of setup.

 # Installation Instructions